-Pipestone National Monument is the home of historic pipestone quarries, beautiful tallgrass prairies, and the majestic Winnewissa Falls.
+Pipestone National Monument is the home of historic pipestone quarries, beautiful tallgrass prairies, and the Winnewissa Falls.

 For countless generations, American Indians have quarried the red pipestone found at this site.
 These grounds are sacred to many people because the pipestone quarried here is carved into pipes used for prayer.
 Many believe that the pipe's smoke carries one's prayer to the Great Spirit.
 The traditions of quarrying and pipemaking continue here today.

 Pipestone National Monument was established on August 25, 1937.
 Pipestone National Monument is one of the few places in the United States that has deep spiritual meaning to more than one culture.